KMKfw/kmk_firmware/docs/text_replacement.md

 ### Recommendations

-1. Consider prefixing text expansion entries with a symbol to prevent accidental activations.
+1. Consider prefixing text expansion entries with a symbol to prevent accidental activations: `:sig`, `!email`, etc.
 2. If you want multiple similar replacements, consider adding a number to prevent unreachable matches: `replaceme1`, `replaceme2`, etc.

 ### Limitations